amrhassan/nakacli/README.md

 # Usage #
 ## Commands ##
 ### `nakacli event publish [FLAGS] [OPTIONS] <event-type> <json-body>` ###
 Publishes one or more events of the type `<event-type>`.
-The `<json-body>` can be the full body of a single event as a JSON object, or a JSON array containing an object each for each event to be published.
+The `<json-body>` can be the full body of a single event as a JSON object, or a JSON array containing an object for each event to be published.

 ### `nakacli event stream [FLAGS] [OPTIONS] <event-type>` ###
 Starts streaming published events of type `<event-type>` to STDOUT.
 Should never stop unless interrupted by the user.